open-ephys/gui-docs/source/Tutorials/Data-Synchronization.rst

 #.
 Use a separate device, such as an Arduino, to generate a sync signal that is routed to the Neuropixels PXI basestation and the NIDAQ device.

-In the first case, the Neuropixels’ basestation can be configured to output its own physical clock signal that can be output as an input into the NIDAQ device:
+In the first case, the Neuropixels basestation can be configured to output its own physical clock signal that can serve as an input to the NIDAQ device:

 #.
 Connect one end of an SMA cable to the SMA connector at the bottom of the Neuropixels basestation.

 #.
-Connect the other end of the SMA cable to a digital input channel of the NIDAQ device*.
+Connect the other end of the SMA cable to a digital input channel of the NIDAQ device.

+.. note:: You will likely need an adapter to match the digital terminals.

 .. image:: ../_static/images/tutorials/synchronization/config_1.png
   :align: center
   :alt: NPX + NIDAQ

 The advantage of this option is that it doesn't require any additional devices.
-However, the Neuropixels basestation can only generate pulses at regular intervals (1 Hz or 10 Hz), which can make it ambiguous which pulses were the first and last, especially if you're synchronizing data streams outside of the Open Ephys GUI.
+However, the Neuropixels basestation can only generate pulses at regular intervals (1 Hz or 10 Hz), which can make it ambiguous which pulses were the first and last, especially if you're synchronizing data streams outside of the Open Ephys GUI (e.g., behavioral events recorded by another piece of software).

 In the second case, the Neuropixels’ basestation can be configured as an input accepting the digital output of an Arduino, for example: